tensorflow/tfjs/tfjs-backend-wasm/README.md

 production.
 See [starter/parcel](./starter/parcel/) and [starter/webpack](./starter/webpack/) for how to setup your favorite bundler.

-If your server is serving the `.wasm` file on a different path, call `setWasmPaths` with the location of its parent directory before you initialize the backend:
+If your server is serving the `.wasm` files from a different directory, call `setWasmPaths` with the location of that directory before you initialize the
+backend:

 ```ts
 import {setWasmPath} from '@tensorflow/tfjs-backend-wasm';